SuperagenticAI/Agenspy/CONTRIBUTING.md

 ## CLI Development

-Agentic-DSPy includes a CLI tool called `adspy`.
+Agenspy includes a CLI tool called `agenspy`.
 When making changes to the CLI:

 - Keep commands and options consistent with existing patterns
 - Add comprehensive help text for all commands